 - How does it differ from traditional software programming?

 Using the techniques of AI/ML shown, you will create 'real' AI/ML models using one of the most popular software tools used in this area.

 The 'hands-on' session does not require expertise in programming or software development.
 However, we will be typing 'real' software code using a popular programming language in this area, 'Python'.
 This computer language is popular in many sectors because of its ease of learning.

-- Design Thinking: A Collection of Methods and Tools for Inventive Problem Solving (16-17 March 2020)
+- Design Thinking: A Collection of Methods and Tools for Inventive Problem Solving (2-day course - date TBC)

-- Artificial Intelligence De-mystified: Opportunities and Value in Your Business (19 March 2020)
+- Artificial Intelligence De-mystified: Opportunities and Value in Your Business (1-day course - date TBC)

 Participants who attend the full course will receive a University of Oxford certificate of attendance.
 This will be presented to you prior to the end of the course wherever possible.